YairHalberstadt/stronginject/README.md

 #### Modules

-You can add registrations to any type, and then import them using the `ModuleRegistrationAttribute`.
+You can add registrations to any type, and then import them using the `ModuleRegistrationAttribute`, or by inheriting from the module.
 This allows you to create reusable modules of common registrations.

 ```csharp
 using StrongInject;